Komodo/komodo-website/src/pages/blog/2014-05/git-submodules.html.md

 To create a submodule, you create a new repository to host your module code and then link that into the main repository project.
-For example, we've created a [trackchanges] repository (a new feature coming in Komodo 9) that we're linking into the main Komodo repository as a submodule:
+For example, we've created a [trackchanges] repository (a new feature coming in Komodo 9) that we're linking into the main [Komodo Edit] repository as a submodule:

 ```
 cd KomodoEdit